 Since we're talking about types as sets of values, it would be helpful to go over the mathematical definition of a function.
 A function in mathematics is a mapping between one set and another.
 The first set is called the domain and the second set is the codomain of the function.
 A function maps every element in the domain to some element in the codomain.
 Every element in the domain must get mapped, but a function may not necessarily cover every element in the codomain.

-For example, we could have a function which takes a Color
+For example, we could have a function which takes a Color value and returns a Bool.

 func isBlue(_ color: Color) -> Bool {